ParthK117/etn-ez-miner/README.md

 * Let’s you pick a custom pool.
 * Has a built in helpdesk if you are having trouble.
 * Easily check your earned ETN at the click of a button.
+* Run multiple miners at once and manage them from just one window!
+* Save and load different configurations for different gpus or pools. no need to re-enter info!
+* OPTIONAL Automatic updating notifications, so you don't need to keep checking for new updates here.
+* Add your own custom pools to the drop down list so you don't have to re-enter them every time.

 To Compile Source:
 Simply download the source code, open the .sln with preserving the file hierarchy with your favourite Visual Studio IDE that's 2010+ and publish/debug!